 Trends in Anti-LGBTQ+ Extremism: An overview of the key actors, core extremist beliefs, and real-world activities that target the LGBTQ+ community.

 Understanding and Countering Extremist Financing: An exploration of the multiple avenues through which extremists finance their hateful activities, from blockchains to crowdfunding, and how their fundraising directly supports on-the-ground activities.

 Skilled facilitators lead our interactive workshops, designed to strengthen specific competencies.
 Workshops range from two hours to a full day.

-Inclusive Policing: This modular program aims to enhance participants' ability to cultivate trust-based relationships with the communities they serve.
-Programs are customized to fit the specific needs and aims of each agency.
+This modular program aims to enhance participants’ ability to cultivate trust-based relationships with the communities they serve.
 Inclusive Policing is an interactive, discussion-based program.
 While some of the content is most directly geared to managers, supervisors and executives, other modules are appropriate for all law enforcement audiences.
 Topics covered include:

 - Trust, Legitimacy & Communities

 - Historical & Contemporary Barriers to Trust & Legitimacy